 Note the area highlighted in the red box in particular, as the audacity of their claims is truly breathtaking.
 First they claim this a “qualifying collocation facility” which is blatantly false.
 This was from a brand new site application in lower Lunada Bay.
 The same language is included in all the new site applications.

 Next they claim, “an argument may be made that the Project qualifies for ministerial approval under the Spectrum Act”.
 An interesting choice of words, “an argument may be made…”

-We agree that an argument may be made; a disingenuous, deceptive and utterly false argument seemingly intended to mislead city staff into thinking they have no choice but to approve these sites.
+We agree that an argument may be made; an utterly false argument seemingly intended to lead city staff into thinking they have no choice but to approve these sites.
 For those who aren’t up on legalese, “ministerial approval” means “a statutory mandate without exercise of personal judgment or discretion”.
-Completely false but not surprising in the least based on what we’ve seen from Crown Castle.
+Completely false but not surprising in the least based on what we’ve seen in the past.

 The same false claims in Rancho Palos Verdes

 Under RPV’s new comprehensive wireless ordinance, applicants are also required to prepare a site justification and to specifically state the applicable laws that apply.
 Here’s an application excerpt submitted by Crown Castle for a brand new installation proposed for a residential streetlight (full document here).